Photosynq/PhotosynQ-Documentation/docs/protocols/create-edit-protocol.md

 5. Update the description if needed.
 6. Save the changes by **Save As**.

-::: tip
+::: tip Tip
-**Tip:** Often it is easier to start altering an already existing Protocol.
+Often it is easier to start altering an already existing Protocol.
 To save it change the name too and the only option available is **Save as**.
 :::

 ## Save a Protocol